MarQuisKnox/HTML5-Video-Player/README.md

 <tr><td>annotation</td><td>Text of the annotation</td></tr>

-<tr><td>annlink</td><td>Link the user will navagate to when clicking on the annotation</td></tr>
+<tr><td>annlink</td><td>Link the user will navigate to when clicking on the annotation</td></tr>

 </table>

 Fully Customizable
 ========================
 You can change any of the colors, or icons by editing "style.css".
-Please do not edit the JavaScript, unless absolutely nessesary.
+Please do not edit the JavaScript, unless absolutely necessary.

 Contact, Get Help & Make Requests
 ==============